mastersoftwaremedia/moviewatchapp/README.md

 # moviewatchapp

-Created a movielist using React, implementing React Hooks, Context API and storing data locally in localStorage.
-Used  🖥
+Created a movielist using React, implementing React Hooks, Context API and storing data locally in localStorage. 🖥 I used IMDb-API site for external movie api, but if you want, you can use any movie external api service such as The Movie DB.

 ## **Project Setup**